 - Butter: Melt the salted butter before using.
 If using unsalted butter, add a pinch of salt to taste.
 I also like to add a slice of butter on top before serving.

 - Sour cream: This gives them that super creamy texture, with a hint of tang.
-If you don’t usually add sour cream to your mashed potatoes, you will after trying this recipe!

 How to Make Garlic Mashed Red Potatoes

 - Mash.
-Pour in the melted butter, milk and sour cream.
-Mash everything together using a potato masher or electric mixer.
-For an even creamier consistency, mix in 1-2 spoonful’s of heavy cream.
+Pour in the melted butter, milk, and sour cream.
+Mash everything together using a potato masher or hand mixer in a large bowl.

-Cooking Tips
+Recipe Tips

-- Add the garlic cloves to the water as well so they can cook and mash very easily.
+- More garlic.
+Add the garlic cloves to the water as well so they can cook and mash very easily.
 You could also roast the garlic in the oven if you prefer a more caramelized flavor.

-More Potato Side Dishes You’ll Love
+More Potato Side Dish Recipes

 Ingredients